 The particular ethos of this Journal is that we publish submissions from anyone actively involved in the field of psychotherapy, as long as the submission is well-written, in clear English (and we will also publish in the language of origin), is well researched, respectful and unbiased, and has been submitted in accordance with the 'Information & Guidelines for Authors' (see here).

 The International Journal of Psychotherapy is also dedicated to acting within the highest ethical policies.
-As the "publisher" - the European Association of Psychotherapy - is a non-governmental organisation (NGO) of the Council of Europe, the Journal thereby subscribes to: the European Cultural Convention; the European Convention for the Protection of Human Rights and Fundamental Freedoms; the European Social Charter; and similar declarations of the rights and freedoms of individuals, human and animal rights, and the prevention of oppression of minority interests and views.
+As the "publisher" - the European Association of Psychotherapy - is a non-governmental organisation (NGO) of the Council of Europe, the Journal thereby subscribes to: the European Cultural Convention (here); the European Convention for the Protection of Human Rights and Fundamental Freedoms (here); the European Social Charter (here); and similar conventions and declarations of the rights and freedoms of individuals, human and animal rights, and the prevention of oppression of minority interests and views (see here).

 We would welcome your feedback on any of these documents.